In this article, I’ll explain what it costs to run a WordPress website – listing all the gotchas and caveats you may face.

 Cutting costs on hosting will bite you in the ass– Old Chinese proverb

 Bad hosting leads to many problems with websites crashing or getting hacked.
 Choose a good, reliable hosting provider.
 On this website, you can read the reviews of hosting providers whose services I’ve used.

-A vast majority of my websites are hosted with HostMantis Enterprise Reseller hosting.
-It costs around $ 22 per month.
+A vast majority of my websites are hosted with MDDHosting plaid reseller hosting platfrom.
+It costs around $30 per month.
 As soon as I find the same quality hosting (or better), at the same (or lower price), I’ll write about it.
-Alternatively, if you are just starting (small website, few visitors), a good option is HostMantis Reseller entry, at around $ 7 per month.

 Do not get caught on discounts for a yearly subscription (or longer for that matter).
 That’s risky.
 First, get a monthly, or at max a quarterly subscription, test and see if a hosting provider is a good fit for you.

 Almost forgot: when you Google “best hosting providers” or something similar, you’ll get a ton of paid articles that are nonsense – disregard them.

 In the article Making a WordPress site – Hosting, I’ve explained what “WordPress hosting” is, and whether a VPS is “more powerful” than shared hosting (a common misconception).
 Separate articles explain what is shared hosting, and what is reseller hosting (with all the pros and cons).